pranavnbapat/django_dason/README.md

       ```
    9. Replace your\_sendgrid\_api\_key and your\_sendgrid\_email with the actual API key you obtained from SendGrid and your SendGrid email address.
    10. Save and close the .env file.
+   11. Note: Sometimes, SendGrid requires some additional verification.
+You'll have to provide the necessary information.

-9. Setup Elasticsearch host, username, and password
+8. Setup Elasticsearch host, username, and password
    1. The credentials your created while setting up elasticsearch, enter them in the `.env` file

-10. Install requirements
+9. Install requirements
    1. Navigate to the root directory of the cloned repository.
    2. Install the required packages from the `requirements.txt` file by running the following command:
       ```
       python -m pip install -r requirements.txt
       ```

-11. Create database tables
+10. Create database tables
     1. Once the database connection is established, run the following command from your project's root folder:
        ```
        python manage.py makemigrations
        python manage.py migrate
        ```

-12. Creating a new superuser using django
+11. Creating a new superuser using django
     1. Make sure you are in the root directory of the cloned repository.
     2. Run the following command to create a new superuser:
        ```